Kanye West meets Uganda's president, gifts pair of sneakers

-President Yoweri Museveni says he and the American rapper held "fruitful discussions" about promoting tourism and arts.

-West and his wife, reality TV star Kim Kardashian West, have been vacationing in a national park in Uganda.
-He is said to be recording music in a tent.
+The 74-year-old President Yoweri Museveni said he and West held "fruitful discussions" on Monday about promoting tourism and arts.
+He also gave West and his wife, reality TV star Kim Kardashian West, "Ugandan" names, the State House said in a Facebook post.

+The couple has been vacationing in a national park while excited tourism officials see the visit as an endorsement of Uganda's tourism potential.

-Uganda's presidency released photos of a hoodie-wearing West meeting Museveni at the State House on Monday and exchanging gifts.
+While the presidency released photos of a hoodie-wearing West meeting Museveni at the State House, some Ugandans wryly pointed out that the president cracked down on hoodies earlier this year, saying motorcycle riders could no longer wear them in a bid to fight rising crime.

-Excited tourism officials see the visit as an endorsement of the country's tourism potential.

-Uganda's government has been criticized over its treatment of a local pop star-turned-opposition lawmaker, Bobi Wine, who alleges torture by security forces.
+Museveni, one of Africa's longest-serving leaders, has been at the center of unrest in recent weeks after a local pop star-turned-opposition lawmaker, Bobi Wine, alleged torture by security forces.
 The government denies it.

+Uganda's large youth population has increasingly expressed frustration over unemployment and accused the president of being out of touch.
+The government recently imposed a tax on social media and the constitution was changed to remove an age limit on the presidency, leading some to worry that Museveni plans to rule for life.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.